constantinevassil/kitura/README.md

-3) Open the terminal and perform the command: cd hellokituragcr
+3) Open the terminal and perform the command:

+cd hellokituragcr

 4) Install Kitura CLI

 brew tap ibm-swift/kitura

 brew install kitura

-This will initialize your CLI environment: kitura idt
+This will initialize your CLI environment:

+kitura idt

-This will take a few moments to build a Docker image kitura build
+This will take a few moments to build a Docker image:

+kitura build

 Now run kitura run.
-This builds then runs a hellokituragcr-swift-run image optimized for production usage. kitura run
+This builds then runs a hellokituragcr-swift-run image optimized for production usage.

+kitura run

 Your Kitura app is up and running as a Docker image.
 Open your browser to http://localhost:8080/ to see it running